• Skip to primary navigation

 This elegant and light-as-air Lemon Syllabub has just 4 ingredients!
 Cream and booze form the perfect combination in this classic British recipe.
 It's naturally gluten free too.
 If you like a homemade dessert which can be made in 10 minutes or less, read on.

-This recipe is definitely a welcome throwback from the 80s when this dessert was made popular by superstar British cooks like Delia Smith and Mary Berry.
+This creamy dessert recipe is definitely a welcome throwback from the 80s when this dessert was a favorite at dinner parties, made popular by superstar British cooks like Delia Smith and Mary Berry.

 What is Lemon Syllabub?